 All professional related concerns for people working or volunteering with children are managed within the safeguarding officer role as a single point of contact.

 Children who have arrangements in place for council financial support from children services in regard to Special Guardianship Orders and Subject Access Requests (redaction of files) are also managed by the team.

 Independent Reviewing Officers provide independent chairing of child protection conferences and looked after children reviews including reviews for unaccompanied asylum seeking children and some short breaks, pathway plan reviews and adoption reviews.

 The Education Safeguarding Officer is based at the Civic Centre and works with education services to support the safeguarding agenda across Newport schools.

 A close working relationship with children services is key to effective communication between the services and ensures appropriate and timely responses are managed.

 The lead Child Sexual Exploitation (CSE) officer is based at the Civic Centre and works across children services to ensure continual improvement in practice.

 The strategic development within the council and the region ensure that children and young people at risk are safeguarded in line with National and local policy, guidance and procedures.

 Safeguarding administration formally record child protection conferences, complete CAFCASS enquiries and maintains Newport’s child protection register.
-The team is based at the Information Station.

 The Protection of Vulnerable Adults service (POVA) is based in the Civic Centre and provides expert knowledge of adult protection issues to the council and also a Designated Lead Manager (DLM) investigation role when appropriate.